The PDF, TXT, and SLA formats each offer many options and so they're

 requires a third-party SQLite app.
 If you want to stay in your

-web browser you can try sqliteviewer.app, or
+web browser you can try sqliteviewer.app,

 there's sqlitebrowser.org.
 To view the Bible database